 “Rising temperatures and possibly fewer frost days may also contribute to their expansion.
-If/when the Karoo goes through the next below-average rain decade, the trees will no doubt die back towards the drainage lines again.”
+When the Karoo goes through drought, the trees die back towards the drainage lines again.”

 While it lives, Acacia karroo is an all-in-one supermarket for browsers and grazers.

 The leaves are nutritious.
 Grasses and other plants thrive in its shade, covering the bare earth.
 In winter, it drops its protein-rich pods.